chapmanb/bcbb/posts/hg38_validation.md

 -   Removal of false positives due to missing genomic regions in the reference build.
 If a region is missing from the reference build but a nearly identical segment is present, the read from the missing region will map to the incorrect segment.
-This results in incorrect, hard to remove, variants in that segment.
+This results in hard to remove false positive variants in that segment.

 -   Better capture of the diversity of the human genome by inclusion of alternative haplotypes.
 A reference assembly is a useful construct for